gjunjie/amazon_scraper/README.md

 - Check your internet connection
 - Amazon might be rate-limiting you - increase delays in config

+## Performance Tips

+### Optimal Settings
+- **Workers**: Use 3-5 workers for best performance (more may cause rate limiting)
+- **Pages**: Limit to 2-3 pages per product for faster scraping
+- **Caching**: Keep caching enabled for repeated searches
+- **Memory**: Monitor memory usage with many workers

+### Speed vs Reliability Trade-offs
+- **More Workers**: Faster but higher memory usage and potential rate limiting
+- **Fewer Pages**: Faster but fewer reviews per product
+- **Caching**: Much faster for repeated searches but uses disk space
+- **Reduced Delays**: Faster but higher chance of detection

 ## Rate Limiting

-The scraper includes built-in rate limiting:
+The scraper includes optimized rate limiting:
-- Random delays between 2-5 seconds (configurable in `config.py`)
+- Random delays between 0.5-1.5 seconds (reduced from 2-5s)
 - Respects page load times
-- Should help avoid triggering Amazon's anti-bot measures
+- Parallel processing with independent rate limiting per worker
+- Intelligent caching to reduce unnecessary requests

 **Important**: Please use this tool responsibly and in accordance with Amazon's Terms of Service.
 Scraping may violate their terms, so use at your own risk.